Prior99/hyrest/docs/api-validation.md

 }
 ```

+### Inferred from model

 Schemas can be generated from classes.
 The data types can be inferred from the typescript type.
 In order to infer the data type from the property, simply omit the converter from the decorator.

 ```typescript